Teaching Symbolism for Literary Analysis

 Explain everyday gestures.

 Our gestures symbolize a message.
 Don’t let students use their middle fingers, but yes, that gesture symbolizes something.
+Examining everyday symbols makes the overview meaningful.

 In our culture, we use the “ok” symbol, “thumbs up” symbol, and the “winding finger” for goofy or silly.
 Other cultures use different gestures.
 When politicians or diplomats travel, they are briefed about the culture’s expectations for gestures.

 When students especially struggle with symbolism, this is the trick I use for connecting symbolism to prior knowledge.
 Students use symbolism in their lives.
-We just have to find it before teaching symbolism in literature .
+We just have to find it before teaching symbolism in literature.

 Explain common symbols.